CSbyGB/pentips/thick-client/thick-client.md

 Once we are done we can analyzing the code and see if we find: creds, connection Strings or anything else interesting.

+##### DLL Hijacking

+DLL hijacking, in essence, involves a method of elevating privileges where a harmful DLL is placed within the trusted application's directory.
+Subsequently, this deceptive DLL loads alongside genuine DLLs when the application is executed, potentially serving as a means to establish a reverse shell, attain persistence, or accomplish command execution.

 ## Tips

 ### General tips